rks101/eglinux/README.md

 ## su and sudo

-su = substitute user, su <user> starts another shell with permissions of mentioned <user>.
+su = substitute user, su <user> starts another shell with permissions of <user> specified.
 sudo = sudo verifies the password of the user who executed sudo for any privileged command.

+Q. Do I really need to have a root password set on Linux?
+And then, how do I manage things without sharing it with others?
+A. On Ubuntu (and Debian-based systems), you can live without a root password and manage most things using sudo.
+Instead of sharing the root password with every user (in the lab or office) for admin tasks such as installations and running privileged utilities, sudo is a better alternative.
+This may not apply to Red-Hat-like systems.

 Q. Is my root password set?